 The Super Limitado blend was limited to 6,000 cigars that had been rolled in 2007 and were going to be hand delivered by Eiroa himself to the first 40 stores to have carried his cigars.
-Packaged in boxes of 18 the boxes themselves were sealed shut with screws because Eiroa stated he only meant these to be sold as a full and complete box.
+Packaged in boxes of 18, the boxes were sealed shut with screws because Eiroa stated he only meant these to be sold as a full and complete box.

 Since debuting at the New York retailer, Nat Sherman has offered the Super Limitado for sale individually.